 NEXTERS projects are a virtual interaction platform between users and the products of NEXTERS GLOBAL LIMITED.
 Our projects include social and interactive elements like chats or online competitions; project groups can be expanded or altered by downloading player-created content on the Internet.

 Our projects have an in-game chat functionality.
 These chats do not constitute an electronic communication service (in legal terms), so messages sent within such chats should not be considered private or personal.
-We have RULES OF PROJECT and technical measures for managing such chats to provide a fun, safe and lawful environment for all our players.
+We have COMMUNITY RULES and technical measures for managing such chats to provide a fun, safe and lawful environment for all our players.
 A simple rule for young people when chatting and playing with others they only know online is to stick to chatting about the game itself.
 If the conversation changes and becomes more personal and/or other player/s ask for things like personal information, to meet up in the offline world or for images and videos then it’s important for a child to show these messages to a trusted adult.
 Make sure your child knows this rule and knows that you are there to help and support them with anything that happens online.

 This kind of contact from others online can be blocked.
 If you need to report any concerns by email, reach us at firstname.lastname@example.org — including specific details about the player in question (e.g. screenshots of the conversation and or player profile), to help us quickly understand and identify the issue.